mfb/vozmob/html/sites/all/modules/admin_menu/README.txt

 A: In the Opera browser preferences under "web pages" there is an option to fit to width.
 By disabling this option, sub-menus in the administration menu should appear.

+Q: How can the administration menu be hidden on certain pages?

+A: You can suppress it by simply calling the following function in PHP:

+     module_invoke('admin_menu', 'suppress');

+   However, this needs to happen as early as possible in the page request, so placing it in the theming layer (resp. a page template file) is too late.
+   Ideally, the function is called in hook_init() in a custom module.
+If you do not have a custom module, placing it into some conditional code at the top of template.php may work out, too.

 -- CONTACT --